 Fluoride is important for healthy teeth.
 Most water supplies have fluoride added.
 However, some rural areas may not have fluoride added to the water supply.
 If you live in a rural area you should check with your local council.

 If your water has no fluoride in it

-You may need to add fluoride to the child's diet after one year of age.
+You may need to add fluoride to your child's diet after one year of age.
 Ask your dentist for advice.
 Breast-fed or bottle-fed babies (one year - four years) need at least 250ml of fluoridated water every day (about one cup) to get the right amount of fluoride.
-This may include water added to baby's bottle, or water added to juice or vegetables.
+This may include water added to your baby's bottle.
 Older children need to drink more.

 Bedtime bottles may cause problems

-Baby's bedtime bottle of juices, cordials and other flavoured drinks, or even milk, may lead to tooth decay.
-Bacteria in the mouth can use these sweet drinks to decay the teeth while the child sleeps.
-If a baby needs a bottle to go to sleep, replace it with a bottle containing water.
+Baby's bedtime bottle of juice, cordial, flavoured drink, or even milk or formula, can lead to tooth decay.
+Bacteria in the mouth can use these sweet drinks to decay the teeth while your child sleeps.
+If your baby needs a bottle to go to sleep, fill it with water only.

 - Pregnant mothers need to eat a well balanced diet.

 - Brush teeth twice a day.

 - Drink fluoridated water every day.

 - Visit your dentist regularly.
 See factsheet ‘Caring for your child’s teeth’.